Rogue

 In addition, the rogue understands a set of secret signs and symbols used to convey short, simple messages, such as whether an area is dangerous or the territory of a thieves' guild, whether loot is nearby, or whether the people in an area are easy marks or will provide a safe house for thieves on the run.

-Once per round, the rogue is able to disengage, even if they are out of movement.
+The rogue is able to disengage, even if they are out of movement.

 Uncanny Dodge